vignettes/JMbayes2.Rmd

 list with elements corresponding to the longitudinal outcomes.
 If a

-longitudinal outcome is not specified in this list, then the default,
+longitudinal outcome is not specified in this list, then the default

-list should be a one-sided R formula in which the functions
+should be a one-sided R formula in which the functions

 value()